IDEMSInternational/parenttext-pipeline/docs/steps.md

 ### Remarks

-Other steps that may be implemented in the future:

-- `split_attachments`: Split each message with attachments into two messages.

 We want to have the functionality to pull Goals API data from a spreadsheet and store it locally, so it can be read by the API directly from github.
 This does not require a step, but can be implemented by only specifying a `goals_api` source which is not referenced by any step.